truenas/documentation/content/_includes/AddAppCertificate.md

 3. Click **Add** on the **Certificates** widget to open the **Add Certificate** screen.

    a.
 Enter a name for the certificate.
-For example, *minio*.
+For example, *minio*, *syncthing*, etc.
       Select **Internal Certificate** as **Type** and **HTTPS RSA Certificate** in **Profiles**, then click **Next**.

    b.
 Select the newly-created CA in **Signing Certificate Authority**.